btarg/TwitchVsMinecraft2/README.md

 # Forge version
-This version of the mod is designed to work with Minecraft Forge 1.16.3.
+This version of the mod is designed to work with Minecraft Forge 1.16.3 and above.

 # How it works
+## **Twitch**
 This mod integrates [PircBotX](https://github.com/pircbotx/pircbotx), a Java IRC API.
 It uses PircBotX to connect to Twitch's IRC server and read a Twitch channel's chat.
+## **Discord**
+This mod integrates [JDA](https://github.com/DV8FromTheWorld/JDA), a Java Discord API wrapper.
+It uses JDA to connect to Discord as a bot, where it will read messages from the channels it can see, and send them through the same system as the Twitch chat.
+## **What it does**
 Every time a new chat message is recieved that isn't blacklisted and starts with the chosen prefix, it is added to a list.
-Every 30 seconds (this can be changed), a random message from the list is chosen, and if it's a valid command, e.g. "!creeper", the list of new chat messages will be cleared, the timer will restart and the command will be executed.
+Every 30 seconds (this can be changed), a random message from the list is chosen, and if it's a valid command, e.g. `"!creeper"`, the list of new chat messages will be cleared, the timer will restart and the command will be executed.
 A list of commands is available on the CurseForge page.

 # Twitch OAuth key
 As stated on CurseForge, you will need a Twitch OAuth key.
 You can get this [here.](https://twitchapps.com/tmi)